vstehle/systemready-scripts/README.md

 The `identify.py` script allows to identify IR results when layout as described in the [SystemReady IR template].

+This script is used by the `check-sr-results.py` script.

 See the online help for all options and the `tests/test-identify` unit test for examples.